dqhungdl/biomedical_abstractive_summarization/README.md

 ## Structure of the Repository
 The structure of the repository is presented as:
-* `data`: datasets, export results of above-mentioned components.
+* `data`: datasets, export results of the above-mentioned components.
 * `run_scripts`: useful scripts for evaluation, training, testing, statisticizing and visualizing.
 * `extractive_summarization`: simple implementations based on [our previous work](https://aclanthology.org/2021.bionlp-1.36/) of the extractive summarization model.
 * `bart` and `pegasus`: implementations of the Adaptive BART and PEGASUS models.